bogdandovgopol/MovieNight/README.md

 # What I Learned

-* Write simple math operations with swift
-* Practice using IBActions and IBOutlets

 * Use CocoaPods & Kingfisher alongside DarkSky API
 * Update UI with API data
 * Parse JSON data